 August is National Breastfeeding Awareness Month, a great time to discuss the many benefits of breastfeeding for both you and your baby.
-Not only is it a convenient way to feed your baby, it’s one of the most nutritious ways to do it—thanks to the nutrients and hormones in breastmilk that your baby needs to grow.
-Breastmilk also provides protection against many illnesses.
-Benefits include higher levels of oxytocin, helping your uterus return to its normal size and stop bleeding after birth.
+Not only is it a convenient way to feed your baby, it’s one of the most nutritious ways to do it—thanks to the nutrients and hormones in breast milk that your baby needs to grow.
+Breast milk also provides protection against many illnesses.
+Benefits include increasing levels of oxytocin, helping your uterus return to its normal size and halting bleeding after birth.
 Plus, you get to spend quality time bonding with your baby.

 If you decide to breastfeed, your newborn should nurse every 2–3 hours.
 Breast milk should be a breast-fed baby's only source of nutrition until 6 months old.

 Just after delivery, some tips for success are to breastfeed right away, if you can.
 Have your baby stay in the room so you can nurse more often.
 And, rely on all the resources your health team has available for you, like the lactation consultant.

 Moms that choose to breastfeed may have some issues.
 Don't worry, it happens.
 Most issues are brief and can be addressed.

 Signs that nursing is going as it should: